Scroll Down for the Newest Title: A Christian View of Armed Warfare, By William Paul

 ministers on the subject of baptism.
 Includes articles on the baptismal controversy,

-baptisteries, rebaptism, Jewish proselyte baptism, the church fathers and
+ancient baptisteries, rebaptism, Jewish proselyte baptism, the church fathers and

 baptism, baptism and remission, the proper mode and subjects of baptism,